 d. publication of articles, educational pamphlets or newsletters; or

-e. support for state, provincial, and local forestry organizations and soil and water conservation districts.
+e. support for national, state, provincial, and local forestry organizations and soil and water conservation districts.

+f. engagement and support of teachers and/or students though programs such as Project Learning Tree.

-Performance Measure 12.3.
-Program Participants shall establish, at the state, provincial, or other appropriate levels, procedures to address concerns raised by loggers, consulting foresters, employees, unions, the public or other Program Participants regarding practices that appear inconsistent with the SFI Standard principles and objectives.
+Performance Measure 13.3.
+Certified Organizations shall establish, at the state, provincial, or other appropriate levels, procedures to address concerns raised by loggers, consulting foresters, employees, unions, the public or other Certified Organizations regarding management that appears inconsistent with the SFI Standard principles and objectives.

 Indicators:

-1. Support for SFI Implementation Committees (e.g., toll-free numbers and other efforts) to address concerns about apparent nonconforming practices.
+1. Support for SFI Implementation Committees (e.g., toll-free numbers and other efforts) to address concerns about apparent nonconformance.

 2. Process to receive and respond to public inquiries.
 SFI Implementation Committees shall submit data annually to SFI Inc. regarding concerns received and responses.